openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/README.md

 [ INFO ] Execution successful
 ```

-To run the demo, you can use public models or the following pre-trained and optimized models delivered with the package:
+To run the demo, you can use public models or the following pre-trained and optimized models:

-* `<INSTAL_DIR>/deployment_tools/intel_models/person-detection-retail-0013`
+* `open_model_zoo/intel_models/person-detection-retail-0013`
-* `<INSTAL_DIR>/deployment_tools/intel_models/person-reidentification-retail-0031`
+* `open_model_zoo/intel_models/person-reidentification-retail-0031`

-For example, to run the application with the OpenVINO&trade; toolkit pre-trained models with inferencing pedestrian detector on a GPU and pedestrian reidentification on a CPU,
-run the following command:
+For example, to run the application with the pre-trained models with inferencing pedestrian detector on a GPU and pedestrian reidentification on a CPU, run the following command:

 ```sh
 ./pedestrian_tracker_demo -i <path_video_file> \